dandokku/Sippon/READme.md

 3. **Advanced Search and Filtering**: Users can conveniently search for their favorite games or browse through different categories, utilizing advanced search and filtering options.

-4. **Game Descriptions and Ratings**: Each game is accompanied by a detailed description and user ratings, providing valuable insights to help users make informed choices.
+4. **Game Descriptions**: Each game is accompanied by a detailed description, providing valuable insights to help users make informed choices.

 5. **Download Manager**: Sippon offers a streamlined download manager, allowing users to efficiently manage their game downloads and installations.